User1m/actiance-hack/README.md

 # Actiance Hack

-The purpose of this hack is to enable Actiance to leverage Microsoft Graph APIs through the use of a generalized chat bot.
+The purpose of this hack is to enable Actiance to leverage and understand Microsoft Graph Teams realted APIs.

 ## Getting Started

 ```
 Open Actiance.sln in Visual Studio
+Run Clarence project
+Connect to Bot via BotFramework Emulator or sideloaded Teams bot
 ```

 ## Code Walk-through